elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

 * (string) Ethereum contract address of the Fee Window coming up after the current Fee Window ends in the specified Universe, as a 16-byte hexadecimal string.
+If the Fee Window contract for the next Fee Window does not exist yet, the address "0x0000000000000000000000000000000000000000" will be returned.

 ### augur.api.Universe.getOpenInterestInAttoEth(p, callback)